fommil/netlib-java/README.md

 Intel's [MKL](http://software.intel.com/en-us/intel-mkl) and (to a lesser extent) [ATLAS](https://sourceforge.net/projects/math-atlas/).

-Of particular note is the [cuBLAS](https://developer.nvidia.com/cublas) which has constant time evaluation of arrays up to the size of the GPU memory.
+Of particular note is the [cuBLAS](https://developer.nvidia.com/cublas) which has apparently constant time evaluation of arrays up to the size of the GPU memory (**NOTE: I need to check this, it could be that the calculations are not succeeding.
+The clBLAS results should be ignored as the operations are all `NULL`.
+I'm working on it.**).
 Although this means that the GPU is rather slow for smaller matrices, it is millions/billions faster for larger arrays (such that the memory allocation itself becomes the bottleneck!).
 A [batched API](https://github.com/fommil/netlib-java/issues/49) would provide an alternative for